-Wage Growth in Australia averaged 3.16 percent from 1998 until 2020, reaching an all time high of 4.30 percent in the second quarter of 2008 and a record low of 1.80 percent in the second quarter of 2020.
+Wage Growth in Australia averaged 3.10 percent from 1998 until 2021, reaching an all time high of 4.30 percent in the second quarter of 2008 and a record low of 1.40 percent in the third quarter of 2020.
 This page provides - Australia Wage Growth- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Australia Annual Change in Hourly Rates of Pay - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.
+Australia Annual Change in Hourly Rates of Pay - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.

 Wage Growth in Australia is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Wage Growth in Australia to stand at 2.00 in 12 months time.
 In the long-term, the Australia Annual Change in Hourly Rates of Pay is projected to trend around 2.30 percent in 2022, according to our econometric models.